annamalai-muthiah/Machine.Learning/Tier.1.Predictive.Modeling.md

 ```

-Now that missing values (NAs) have been located in the dataset, it is time to address them because it will hinder model estimation
+Now that the missing values (NAs) have been located in the dataset, it is time to address them because they will hinder further data analysis.
 <b> Step# 1.1: Remove observations in the data that have "many" missing values </b>
-In this example, I set the criterion for "many" to be >=20% values to be missing values)
+In this example, I have set the criterion for "many" to be >=20% values to be missing.
 <b> Step# 1.2:  Impute potential values for the missing values from 'neighboring' observations </b>
-'Neighboring' observation to a given observation is defined in terms of their numerical correlations.
+'Neighboring' observation to a given observation is defined in terms of their numerical correlation.

 Step 1.1: Removing observations with too "many" missing values.
-I define them as "non-ideal.observations".manyNAs is a function in the DMwR code package that helps to identify the non-ideal observations, observations that have 20% or more # values to be missing.
-The function accepts algae (the dataset/dataframe) as input and 20% is encoded as 0.2 in the formula of the manyNAs function.manyNAs output the row numbers/IDs of "non-ideal.observations" in the dataframe.
+I define them as "non-ideal.observations". manyNAs is a function in the DMwR code package that helps to identify the non-ideal observations, observations that have 20% or more # values to be missing.
+The function accepts algae (the dataset/dataframe) as input and 20% is encoded as 0.2 in the formula of the manyNAs function. manyNAs output the row numbers/IDs of "non-ideal.observations" in the dataframe.

 ```r
 # Displays a list of non-ideal observations